1 Context and Positioning

 Muscle contraction mechanisms can be studied experimentally at all scales.

-Nanoscale, molecular motors.
-3D Molecular structures of the various myosin conformations involved in the contraction cycle can be resolved from X-Ray crystallography and/or Cryogenic Electron Microscopy, both in control and in the presence of a mutation or a small effector, giving insight into how they could influence the molecular mechanism of force generation (Robert-Paganin et al. 2020).
-These crystallographic structures can be viewed as high resolution snapshots of the protein in different conformations (Houdusse and Sweeney 2016).
-It is then possible to use molecular dynamics simulation to get insight into the force generation mechanism over short timescales.
+3D Molecular structures of the various myosin conformations involved in the contraction cycle can be resolved from X-Ray crystallography and/or Cryogenic Electron Microscopy, both in control and in the presence of mutations or small effectors, giving insight into how they could influence the molecular mechanism of force generation.19 These crystallographic structures can be viewed as high resolution snapshots of the protein in different conformations.20 It is then possible to use molecular dynamics simulation to get insight into the force generation mechanism over short timescales.
+The properties of isolated molecular motors can also be probed using mechanical tests in optical tweezers.21

 Micro-scale, contractile units

-In in-vitro motility assays for instance, large groups of myosin motors are fixed on a plane surface and moving actin filament put on to of them (Warshaw 1996; Holzbaur and Goldman 2010).
-Contractile units involving a controled number of motors can also be manipulated in vitro.
-Recently the team lead by Dr. P. Bianco from the PhysioLab (University of Florence, Italy) has succeeded in reconstructing a minimal functional contractile unit out of purified actin and myosin proteins, able to reproduce the performance of the functional unit of the muscle (Pertici et al. 2018; Pertici et al. 2020; Buonfiglio et al. 2024), see also (Kaya et al. 2017; Cheng, Leite, and Rassier 2020).
+Interactions between molecular motors within contractile units can be observed in artificial preparations.23 In in-vitro motility assays for instance, large groups of myosin motors are fixed on a plane surface and moving actin filament put on to of them.24 Contractile units involving a controled number of motors can also be manipulated in vitro.
+Recently the team lead by Dr. P. Bianco from the PhysioLab (University of Florence, Italy) has succeeded in reconstructing a minimal functional contractile unit out of purified actin and myosin proteins, able to reproduce the performance of the functional unit of the muscle.25 These experimental setups provide ideal platforms for testing the basic effect of new drugs and for designing artificial biomimetic devices.

 Meso-scale: Inter-sarcomere dynamics and regulation.